-The research term for the Pfizer Collaboration Agreement ended by its original terms in May 2020.
-Through December 31, 2020, the Company had recognized revenue of \$18.5 million as collaboration revenue in the Company's consolidated statements of operations and comprehensive loss under the Pfizer Collaboration Agreement.
-During the years ended December 31, 2020 and 2019, the Company recognized revenue of \$1.5 million and \$7.1 million, respectively, under the Pfizer Collaboration Agreement.
+During the research term that ran from May 2016 to May 2020, the Company recognized revenue of \$18.5 million under the Pfizer Collaboration Agreement.
+During the year ended December 31, 2020, the Company recognized revenue of \$1.5 million under the Pfizer Collaboration Agreement.
+During the year ended December 31, 2021, no revenue was recognized under the Pfizer Collaboration Agreement, as it ended by its original terms in May 2020.